kahlmeyer94/WALES/README.md

 `challenges` has to be a list of word tuples, that occur in `word2idx`.

 ### 4. WALES
-Simply instanciate the WALES class and run the `.evaluate` method.
+Simply instantiate the WALES class and run the `.evaluate` method.
 ```
 metric = wales.WALES(graph, word2idx, idx2word, emb_dict, gamma=1.0)
 score = metric.evaluate(challenges, verbose=True)